 Depth is more than just playing with the perspective, it’s in the texture too.

 Sometimes I think of drawing as a puzzle that needs to be solved.
 I’ll get there eventually but the way is not always obvious.
-Creating a convincing sense of depth can be like that; you know when there’s something missing but you can’t always see it.
+Creating a convincing sense of depth can be like that; you know when there’s something missing, but you can’t always figure it out.

 When you can no longer see the ‘wood for the trees’ put the drawing to one side and when you return, with fresh eyes, those finishing touches will be more apparent.

 If you like the way I draw and want to try things for yourself, this is my basic kit:

 - Blu Tack